tondikii/uangku-web/uangku/README.md

-# uangku-web
-is a financial website to manage your budget, money, expenses, income.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.